keatonrproud/ML_classifier_comparison/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-If you want an overview of the code and the outputs, you can view them in the main_project.ipynb directly.
+If you want an overview of the code and the outputs, main_project.ipynb makes for easy viewing.
-Alternatively, you can clone the repo and access the scripts locally.
+Alternatively, clone the repo and access the scripts locally.

 ### Prerequisites